Phlamethrower/NBlood/platform/RISCOS/README.md

 Note that as with other RISC OS SDL apps, you'll need to make sure to redirect stdout & stderr to file or `null:` to avoid the output interfering with things.

-It's recommended to have the DRenderer & Freepats packages installed from PackMan in order to get sound + music.
+It's recommended to have the DRenderer package installed from PackMan in order to get sound + music.

 ## Issues